Find Trade Colleges

 Best Texas Schools for Affordable Quality for an Associate in Heavy Equipment Maintenance

-Our analysis found Texarkana College to be the best value school for heavy/industrial equipment maintenance students who want to pursue a associate degree in Texas.
+Our 2023 rankings named Texarkana College the best value school in Texas for heavy/industrial equipment maintenance students working on their associate degree.
 Texarkana College is a small public school located in the city of Texarkana.

 The average tuition and fees for an in-state undergraduate at Texarkana College are $3,916 a year.